thatdania/MakersBnB/README.md

 I would like to see the property overview that I've selected

 ```
 We started off with listing all the AIRBNB user stories that could possibly exist from researching the workflow of how a User engages with AIRBNB.
 After that, we narrowed it down to three and chose the three user stories that would make our website unique

-Other User Stories:
+Other Accomplished User Stories:
 ====================

 ```
-As a user,
-When I'm looking on this MakersBNB,
+- User can sign in to the website
+-User can log in to the website
+-User can log out from the website
+-User can’t use the same username that has been installed -User has to make sure the passwords are the same.
-I would like to search properties by capacity
+-User can search by city

-As a user,
-When I'm looking on this MakersBNB,
-I would like to search properties by price
+-User can search by date
+-When search, the list automatically reduces
+-User can check out individual booking (Page)
+-User can see the image of place, the availability, the guests, the price on the individual page -User can book and receives a confirmation page
+-User can go back to the home page after confirmation -User gets to enjoy a nice interface during the experience

 ```
+User can sign in to the website

 Team: